Kaishi - Kittens and a Freshwater Crab

 Today, kaishi are mostly used in tea ceremonies, but people still appreciate them for their simple elegance and practicality.
 These kaishi are adorned with beautiful woodblock print designs and when used as cocktail napkins, they will certainly become a conversation starter.

 - 24 sheets per pack; each sheet is 5¾” x 6⅞”

 Who Makes It

 Ugyokusha (“House of Beautiful Rain”) is a woodblock print brand founded in 2006 by Emi Hoshi.
-Born in Tokyo and currently residing in a remote, mountainous region of Okayama, Emi first became fascinated by woodblock printing at the age of nine.
+Born in Tokyo and currently residing in a remote, mountainous region of Okayama, her retro modern style often draws inspiration from nature and animals.